SonerA1/SonerA1/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Java, Spring, HTML, CSS, BOOTSTRAP
-- 🌱 I’m currently learning C#, Java, JavaSpring, Python
+- 🌱 I’m currently learning C#, Java, JavaSpring, Python, JavaScript
 - 💬 Ask me about ...
 Java Spring
 - 📫 How to reach me: soneralcc@gmail.com
 - ⚡ Fun fact: ...
 Music and code